 Israel is well known for its modern and sometimes humoristic takes on traditional products, such as this sweet honey dish for Rosh Hashana, the Jewish New Year.

 Explore modern and artistic Jewish products...

 You may prefer more traditional designs for Judaica, such as this beautiful bronze Menorah with a detachable 'shamash' for lighting the Hanuka candles.

 Explore Hanuka Menorahs which make great Israeli souvenirs.

 Are you looking for classic, Jewish ceremonial pieces?
-If so, the Hazorfim stores all over Israel sell beautiful, handmade Judaica.
+Choose from the beautiful, handmade Judaica products.

 Visting Israel can be quite inspirational for Christians.
 There are lots of Christian souvenirs from the Holy Land that make great gifts.

 Armenians are one of the oldest Christian sects in Israel having excaped religious persecution in their native lands.
 Their ceramics are popular souvenirs to bring back from the Holy Land.